oxipay/oxidocs/docs/platforms/woocommerce.md

 **Modal Checkout**: Completes transaction on your store for a more seamless experience.

+**Price Widget**: Displays an Oxipay price widget on each of your store's product pages. (**Recommended**)

+**Top Banner Widget**: Displays an Oxipay banner at the top of all pages.
+(Australian stores only)

+**Top Banner on FrontPage Only**: Displays an Oxipay banner at the top of the FrontPage only.
+(Australian stores only)

+**Pre-select Checkout Button**: Adds a button to the cart page to quickly checkout with Oxipay.

+**Pre-select Button Order**: Determines the order in which the pre-select button is displayed.
+Lower numbers are displayed first.
+Default is 20.

 **Merchant ID**: Provided to you as part of your welcome pack.

 **API Key**: Provided to you by Platform Integration Team; used to verify orders from your store.

-**Minimum Order Total**: Orders below that will not have Oxipay as a payment option.
+**Minimum Order Total**: Orders below that will not have Oxipay as a payment option. leave as 0 for no limit.

-**Maximum Order Total**: Orders above that will not have Oxipay as a payment option.
+**Maximum Order Total**: Orders above that will not have Oxipay as a payment option. leave as 0 for no limit.

 <div class="panel">
   Leaving both - Minimum and Maximum Order Totals - blank will enable Oxipay on all products.